 Leland’s duck tradition is credited to Albert Bouler and Mary Katherine Broadfoot, who both dedicated many hours to the care of the ducks during their time in Leland in the 1960’s.

-Last year's ducks mysteriously disappeared, and many suspect foxes to be the culprit.
+Several years ago, all of the ducks mysteriously disappeared, and many suspect foxes to be the culprit.
 Once the community started seeing decreased duck population, several concerned residents got together and constructed respite areas with feeders out in the middle of the water.
 The objective was to give the ducks a fox-free sanctuary, but it was reported that only turtles were ever spotted on the barges.
-The 2016 ducklings will certainly have some especially watchful eyes, and we hope for a safe year for our ducks.
+Since then, the ducks have especially watched a bit more closely!